Analysis | Where Are We in the Quest for Coronavirus Treatments?

 2. What other medicines are used?

 • Gilead Sciences Inc.’s antiviral remdesivir was the first medication backed by early clinical data.
-The U.S. Food and Drug Administration cleared it for emergency use on May 1 after research showed it helps hospitalized patients recover from Covid-19 more quickly than standard care alone.
+The U.S. Food and Drug Administration approved the drug Oct.
+22, making it the first to obtain formal clearance for treating the coronavirus.
+Earlier, the FDA had cleared it for emergency use after research showed it helps hospitalized patients recover from Covid-19 more quickly than standard care alone.
 Subsequent studies from the World Health Organization reported a lack of impact on patient deaths.
 However, some infectious disease specialists say such antivirals are most likely to be effective when used early, before the infection overwhelms the body.

 • In June, a University of Oxford study showed the cheap anti-inflammatory steroid dexamethasone improved survival in patients with Covid-19 who needed breathing assistance, making it the first treatment to show life-saving promise.
 A generic made by companies including Mylan NV and Merck & Co., dexamethasone fights excessive inflammation, sometimes called a cytokine storm, which can be worse than the viral infection itself.